LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0401_Delegate_Offer_Management.md

 ### Exercise 4: Sign up for a delegated providers offer (as a tenant user)

-In this exercise, you will act as a tenant user who signs up for a delegated providers offer and creates a resource in the new subscription.
+In this exercise, you will act as a tenant user who signs up for a delegated provider's offer and creates a resource in the new subscription.
 The exercise consists of the following tasks:

-1. Sign up for the delegated providers offer (as a tenant user)
+1. Sign up for the delegated provider's offer (as a tenant user)
 1. Create a resource in the new subscription (as a tenant user)

-#### Task 1: Sign up for the delegated providers offer (as a tenant user)
+#### Task 1: Sign up for the delegated provider's offer (as a tenant user)

 In this task, you will: